nightmare233/MDducoments/auto-coding/Comm100-Restful-API-Messaging-Conversation.md

 + Parameters
     - id: string
     - title: string, title of the holiday
-    - date: datetime, date of the holiday
+    - date: date, date of the holiday
 + Response
     - [holiday](#holiday)